RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 If a brief period, not exceeding six months, is needed to bring an Associate's research project to a logical conclusion, an award extension may be granted by the Program Administrator upon receipt of a renewal/extension form and a letter of justification for this extension signed by both the Associate and the Adviser.

-These reports and evaluations assist the NRC in assessing the overall quality of the Associate's research experience and the benefits of the Associate's scientific productivity to the laboratory.
-The National Research Council is contractually obligated to submit periodic reports to the sponsoring agency.
+These reports and evaluations assist the Academies in assessing the overall quality of the Associate's research experience and the benefits of the Associate's scientific productivity to the laboratory.
+The Academies are contractually obligated to submit periodic reports to the sponsoring agency.
 Among a number of items, the periodic reports summarize information provided in the final reports of Associates completing their tenure.

 Assistance with Career Placement

-One of the primary objectives of the Associateship Programs is to enhance the careers of the participants.
+One of the primary objectives of the NRC Research Associateship Programs is to enhance the careers of the participants.
 Advisers play an important role in guiding postdoctoral Associates toward challenging and rewarding professional employment.
 Advisers frequently have extensive professional contact with other scientists and administrators at universities, in private industry, and in other government agencies.
 These contacts can serve as a network for Associates seeking career placement.
-The NRC encourages Research Advisers to play an active role in assisting Associates nearing the end of their tenure with obtaining permanent employment consistent with their professional qualifications.
-A successful long-term career outcome for a Research Associate is a credit to the mentorship of the Research Adviser.
+The Academies encourage Research Advisers to play an active role in assisting Associates nearing the end of their tenure with obtaining permanent employment consistent with their professional qualifications.
+A successful long-term career outcome for an Associate is a credit to the mentorship of the Research Adviser.

 *Enhancing the Postdoctoral Experience for Scientists and Engineers: A Guide for Postdoctoral Scholars, Advisers, Institutions, Funding Organizations, and Disciplinary Societies (2000), The National Academy Press (Also published on the Internet at www.nap.edu).